Al Porter

-Al Porter (born Alan Kavanagh, 6 January 1993) is an Irish comedian, actor, and radio broadcaster.
+Al Porter (born Alan Kavanagh, 6 January 1993) is an Irish comedian, actor, pantomime star, writer and radio broadcaster.

 Career

 Acting

 Porter has been acting since he was 10 years old, and has starred in several Christmas Pantomime productions in the Olympia Theatre in Dublin in the past.

 Comedy

 By the time he was 22 he was also able to sell out Dublin comedy venue Vicar Street for 3 nights as the headline act.

 In August 2016, while performing at the Edinburgh Festival he was described as a "former panto star" by The Guardian.
 However The Guardian joined The London Standard in giving his show a positive review.